Top 20+ AdWords Tips

 -

-Always have at least 2 different adverts in each ad group.
+Have at least 2 or 3 different adverts in each ad group.

 -